-- Copies of these audits and insurance policies are filed annually with the Governor’s Office of Consumer Affairs.
+- Copies of these audits and insurance policies are filed annually with the Georgia Department of Law's Consumer Protection Division.

 Severe monetary penalties can result if a company does not comply with these requirements, which is a misdemeanor as well as a violation of the Georgia Fair Business Practices Act.
-Please report any violations to the Governor's Office of Consumer Protection.
+Please report any violations to the Georgia Department of Law's Consumer Protection Division.

 You, the consumer, also have the right to file a private legal action against a debt adjustment company that has overcharged you or mishandled your account in violation of the above provisions [O.C.G.A.
 Sections 18-5-2 and 18-5-3.2(a)].
 Not only is the company obligated to refund all fees, charges or contributions you have paid, but through this action you may seek an additional restitution of $5,000 (O.C.G.A.
 Section 18-5-4).
 A private attorney can assist in filing the action on your behalf.

 Note that there are certain circumstances where the Debt Adjustment Act does not apply.
 These include services offered by institutions such as the Federal National Mortgage Association, banks, trust companies, savings and loan associations, credit unions, the Federal Reserve and the Federal Deposit Insurance Corporation.
 Also exempt are the practice of law, industrial loans and individuals seeking debt recovery in personal situations.